 However, each installation should be considered individually to account for the particular layout and any varying or enclosed spaces within the footprint.

-Once you know the approximate location of the sensors and how many you'll require, the next step is to determine where to mount them.
+Once you know the approximate location of the sensors, the confined space, and how many you'll require, the next step is to determine where to mount them.

 Think of CO2 flowing like water.
-Because the CO2 gas is heavier than normal air it will flow down stairs or collect in low lying areas.
-For this reason, the CO2 sensor unit should be mounted no higher than 18-24 inches (45-60 cm) above the floor.
+Water will fill a cup from the bottom upwards.
+The same will happen in interior spaces like draft coolers, restaurants, breweries, and grow facilities.
+Because the CO2 gas is heavier than normal air it will flow down stairs or collect in low lying areas first.
+For this reason, the CO2 sensor unit should be mounted no higher than 12-18 inches (45-60 cm) above the floor.

 The next consideration is power.
 While our CO2 Safety Monitors use a 110-220 VAC 50/60 Hz to 12VDC power, a 24 VDC hard-wired power option is available if normal wall power is not readily available.
 The important thing to remember is that the CO2 Sensor should be mounted in such a way that it cannot be accidentally damaged when moving boxes, crates or gas cylinders nearby.
-In addition, the power adapter should be secured to the wall to insure staff does not unplug the alarm.
+In addition, if using the power adapter insure that the plug is secured to the wall to insure staff does not accidentally or purposefully unplug the alarm.

 Installing the CO2 Remote Display

 Both the CO2 Sensor unit and remote display unit have audible and visual alarms.
-However, while the CO2 Sensor monitors an enclosed area where a potential CO2 leak could occur, the Remote Display is designed to warn staff of a potential gas leak before entering the area.
+However, while the CO2 Sensor monitors in an enclosed area where a potential CO2 leak could occur, the Remote Display is designed to be mounted outside the space and to warn staff of a potential gas leak before entering the area.

 Our CO2 Safety Monitors have the ability to daisy-chain up to 3 remote displays to a single CO2 sensor unit.
 If their are more than 3 entry doors, a second CO2 sensor unit will be required.